sakarisalmi/42-Pipex/README.md

 Before forking
 After forking
 After forking
+>
 ```
 As you can see, the string "After forking" gets printed twice.
-That is because the fork() creates a carbon copy of the original process which then continues from that point forward alongside the original one.
+That is because the fork() creates a copy of the original process which then continues from that point forward alongside the original one.
 "But wait," I hear you say, "if they're copies of each other, won't they just continue down the exact same path to the very end?
 How does That get us closer to executing two different commands in the same program?"
 To that excellent question I specify that the two processes are the exact copies of each other except for one minor thing (ok, there may be more differences between the two, but moving on).
 The difference is that they have different process ids, or PIDs for short.
 Let's look at the prototype for fork():
 > pid_t fork(void);

 the return value makes all the difference here.
 Check it out: